imagej/imagej.github.io/_pages/develop/maven-faq.md

 My software depends on a *.jar* file that is not available via Maven!
 =====================================================================

-Write to the [ImageJ Forum](http://forum.imagej.net/) seeking assistance.
-The best solution is to get your dependency deployed to the [ImageJ Maven repository](https://maven.imagej.net/).
+Write to the [Image.sc Forum](http://forum.image.sc/) seeking assistance.
+The best solution is to get your dependency deployed to the [SciJava Maven repository](/develop/project-management#maven).

 See [Playing Tradeoffs with Maven](https://www.cloudbees.com/blog/playing-trade-offs-maven) for an in-depth discussion of various solutions to this issue.